― M.B. Dallocchio

 In simplest terms, microdosing involves taking very small, sub-perceptual amounts of psychedelic substances—in this case, psilocybin mushrooms.

-Unlike full-dose psychedelic experiences, microdosing allows you to knead out the whispers of those effects gently through your day.
+Unlike full-dose psychedelic experiences, microdosing allows you to dip your toe in the pool that is the healing waters of psilocybin.

 Now let’s dig into how microdosing mushrooms can specifically benefit PTSD (Post-Traumatic Stress Disorder).